 The Makeup Industry

 When I chose to pursue my passion as a part-time makeup artist, one of my first action-items was deciding which products I would include in my kit.
 As a cystic acne survivor, I am mindful of the products I use on my clients and I always pay close attention to the ingredients to ensure all the cosmetic products will work on all skin types.

-I consider myself a beauty advocate, I educate my clients, and try to remove toxic ingredients from my makeup kit.
+Considering myself a beauty advocate, I educate my clients, and try to remove toxic ingredients from my makeup kit.
 But current laws put the burden on individual consumers and artists instead of ensuring safe products to everyone.
 Many women closely read nutrition labels and critically examine the ingredient lists for foods they ingest, yet they do not practice these same precautions with personal care products.
-I express to my clients the importance of reading the labels since some ingredients may lead to breakouts, irritation, hyper-pigmentation and other long-term detrimental effects on their health, like cancer.
-But without a requirement for companies to list all of their ingredients, only use safe ingredients, and ensure that their products aren’t contaminated along the way, there’s only so much individuals can do.
+I express to my clients the importance of reading the labels since some ingredients may lead to breakouts, irritation, hyper-pigmentation and even long-term detrimental effects on their health, like cancer.
+But without requiring companies to list all of their ingredients, only use safe ingredients, and ensure that their products aren’t contaminated along the way, there’s only so much individuals can do.
 We need reforms that protect everyone.
-I’m fighting not just for my clients, but for me as well.
+I’m fighting not just for my clients, but for myself as well.

 I challenge you to look beyond what past and present beauty standards are presented to us.
 I implore you to ask yourself if this generational beauty product is best for your personal care or was it the only option available for your ancestors.
 I encourage you to be willing to step out of the makeup trends and really assess how to do it best, as I do the same.